dwightmulcahy/healthchecker.server/README.md

   <img src="https://github.com/dwightmulcahy/healthchecker.server/blob/master/healthchecker.jpg?raw=true" height="150" width="150"/>
 </p>

-# Healthcheck Server
+# Healthchecker.Server
-Running this microservice will provide a findable service (via ZeroConf) that will all other programs and hardware to register for periodic healthchecks.
+Running this microservice will provide a findable service (via ZeroConf) that will allow programs and hardware to register for periodic healthchecks.
 Email's can be sent when the registered service degrades or goes unhealth as defined by the registered parameters.

-# Healthcheck Example
+# Example
-Here is an example of a Flask client using HealthCheck.
+Here is an example of a Flask client using the HealthChecker.Server service.

 ```
 import flask
 from flask_api.status import is_success

-from healthcheck import HealthCheckResponse, HealthStatus, HealthCheckServer
+from healthcheck import HealthCheckResponse, HealthStatus, HealthCheckerServer
 from reqUtils import getMyIpAddr

 # start flask using the appname
 app = flask.Flask(__name__)

 # set the app name to use
-APP_NAME = "Sample HealthCheck App"
+APP_NAME = "Sample HealthChecker App"

 # health check endpoint
 @app.route("/health")